The following article was first published on December 30, 2018. It is being republished today, July 19, 2019.

 Given the extremely spartan lifestyle implied by these specs, it is no surprise that potential spacefaring candidates are typically selected from the air force, although ISRO has said it will cast a wider net.
 Members of the armed forces are in general more familiar with harsh environments.
 Other astronauts have noted that such exposure is useful to build the psychological fortitude required to withstand the rigours of living in space.

 For India, an astronauts’ training facility is being set up near Bengaluru for future missions.
-For the first one, however, they will be trained by the Institute of Aviation Medicine, Bengaluru, together with a foreign space organisation.
-Since the first crewed flight is expected to happen sometime in 2022, it will be interesting to see how this training schedule evolves and the processes through which India’s second, third and fourth astronauts are qualified to make history.
+For the first one, however, they will be trained by the Institute of Aviation Medicine, Bengaluru, together with Russian assistance.
+Since the first crewed flight is expected to happen sometime in 2022, it will be interesting to see how this training schedule evolves and the processes through which India’s second, third and fourth astronauts will be qualified to make history.

 With thanks to Jahnavi Sen.